UC-Davis-molecular-computing/scadnano/README.md

 Many of the operations attempt to keep things consistent when modifying a design where some strands already have DNA sequences assigned, but in some cases it's not clear what to do.
 (e.g., what happens when a length-5 strand with sequence AACGT is extended to have a larger length? what DNA bases are assigned to the new offsets?)

-Each helix has a integer *rotation anchor* and a real number *rotation*, with the interpretation that at the offset *rotation anchor*, the rotation of the backbone of the forward strand on that helix has angle *rotation*, where we define 0 degrees to point to straight *up* in the side view.
+Each helix has a integer *rotation anchor* and a real number *rotation*, with the following interpretation.
+At the offset *rotation anchor*, the backbone of the forward strand on that helix has angle *rotation*, where we define 0 degrees to point to straight *up* in the side view.
+Rotation is *clockwise* as the rotation increases from 0 up to 360 degrees.